Check out those ‘Noles

 More than Football

-For bowling, there are three bowling alleys.
+- For bowling-type entertainment, there are three bowling alleys.
 Capital Lanes is a 40-lane bowling alley that also has an arcade and laser tag.
 Seminole Bowl is a 24-lane bowling alley with cosmic lighting.
 They both have a bar and grill.

 There is another old house worth checking out as well located in Alfred B. Maclay Gardens State Park at 3540 Thomasville Road.
 The grounds are impressive and there are biking, hiking, nature trails, swimming, fishing, and boating; all for a very nominal price.